amigavision/amigavision.github.io/ntsc.md

 ## Video Comparison

-Take a look at this snippet from a longer video by [LemonAmiga](https://lemonamiga.com) that demonstrates Monkey Island rendered in PAL instead of the original and intended NTSC:
+Take a look at this snippet from a longer video by [LemonAmiga](https://lemonamiga.com) that compares Monkey Island rendered in PAL to the original and intended NTSC:

 <iframe
   style="aspect-ratio: 16/9; width: 100%;"